05 May Weight Loss And The Law Of Least Effort

 In order to make the law of least effort work for us, we want to make healthy habit less effort and unsupportive habits more effort.

-7 WAYS TO MAKE HEALTHY HABITS LESS EFFORT
+7 WAYS TO LOSE WEIGHT WITH MINIMAL EFFORT

 How can you structure your life and your environment in a way that makes healthy habits easy?
 Here are a few practical ideas: